jonhyuk0922/jonhyuk0922/README.md

 You can just call me jo nyuk!

 - 🔭 I’m currently searching to work
-- 🌱 I’m currently learning NLP and Data Science
+- 🌱 I’m currently learning GNN and Recommend system